 The children have opportunities in all lessons to recap prior mathematical concepts and develop their fluency and reasoning skills.

-Children, parents and teachers have access to the Pixl times table app to promote the learning of times tables – a key life skill.
+Children, parents and teachers have access to the times table rockstars app to promote the learning of times tables – a key life skill.